AAPS Strategic Partnership Volunteers

 - Gain valuable professional experience

-Are you a Parent or just want to Volunteer at a Specific School?
+Are you a parent of a student or someone who just wants to visit or volunteer at a specific school?
 Read this!

-If you are a parent, family member, college student or community member that only wants to volunteer at a specific school, please contact the school directly.
+If you are a parent, family member, college student or community member that only wants to visit or volunteer at a specific school, please contact the school directly.

 **If you are a parent, family member, college student or community member that only wants to volunteer at a specific school or in a specific classroom, please contact that school directly.
 Otherwise, follow the steps below.**